zugazagoitia/knag/vagrant/README.md

 By default all VMs will register on the specified network adapter's network using DHCP, their IPs are printed while the VMs create.

-VMs will also broadcast themselves through [mDNS/DNS-SD](https://en.wikipedia.org/wiki/Zero-configuration_networking#DNS-SD_with_multicast).
+VMs will also broadcast and reach themselves through [mDNS/DNS-SD](https://en.wikipedia.org/wiki/Zero-configuration_networking#DNS-SD_with_multicast).
 The master node is available at `master-node` and the worker nodes at `worker-node01  worker-node02 ... worker-node0N`.
-This will be particularly usefull when we provision them using ansible, we will not need to type any IP that may be prone to changing.
+This will be particularly useful when we provision them using ansible, we will not need to type any IP that may be prone to changing.